shamdiggl/Text-Conditioned-Latent-Diffusion-Model-CIFAR10/README.md

 # Text Conditioned Latent Diffusion Model CIFAR10 from Scratch

-A PyTorch-based subproject for my senior thesis exploring image generation using diffusion models and ResNet autoencoders on the FashionMNIST dataset.
+A PyTorch-based subproject for my senior thesis exploring image generation using diffusion models and ResNet autoencoders on the CIFAR10 dataset with text conditioning from CLIP.

 ## Overview